Direct VPC egress with a VPC network

 Scale up

-At any given time, there are likely more allocated IP addresses than the number of instances that currently exist.
+At any given time, there are likely more allocated IP addresses than the number of instances that exist.
 To ensure that Cloud Run can obtain enough IP addresses, make sure your subnet has at least a few hundred IP addresses available.
 If the subnet's total number of instances across all Cloud Run services and jobs grows beyond 100, we recommend having at least 4 times (4X) the total number available.
 If Cloud Run cannot allocate more IP addresses, it cannot start any more service instances or job tasks until more IP addresses become available.
 If your IP address space is limited, see Supported IP ranges for more options.
 For IP allocation efficiency and ease of management, place multiple services or jobs on the same subnet.

 Scale down